Katypus/FFC_DistExperiments/README.md

 calculated r-squared values of an XGBoost Random Forest model trained on a .csv file you input on line 15

+trainingfilter.py:
+creates subsets of the training data to train models on; can only be run after running motherracefilter.py or after other subsets of background.csv have been made

 leaderboardEval.py:
 for models not trained in this repository; calculates r-squared values of outcomes compared to the actual values in the leaderboard set